finleyjepson/FinleyJepson_T2A2/README.md

 ## R8 - Relationships

-The models defined in this Python script represent tables in a relational database using SQLAlchemy ORM.
+The models defined in `models.py` represent tables in a relational database using SQLAlchemy ORM.
 Here's a brief description of their relationships:

 1. `USER`: This model represents a user in the system.
 It doesn't have a direct relationship with any other model but serves as a foreign key in the `Expense`, `Income`, and `Budget` models.
 This indicates that each user can have multiple expenses, incomes, and budgets.